 So, from this point on, when people ask me what is “my story,” this is what I will say.
 My real, raw, story.

-I had a very traumatic entry into this word.
+I had a very traumatic entry into this world.
 I was born into a circumstance that is unusual and hard to hear for most people.
 I am the youngest of three children.
 Six months before I was born, my biological father went missing.
 Yes, missing, as in, he didn’t come home from work that day.
 He continued to be missing until two weeks before I was born.
 So, even as an unborn child, my mom was carrying a baby with a major mental burden of taking care of two other kids while being pregnant and the emotional agony of not knowing where her husband was.
 This time must have been extremely difficult and very taxing both physically and emotionally.
 Two weeks before I was born my biological father was found and he had been brutally murdered.
+Not only was he murdered, but murdered by Charles Harrelson, the father of actor Woody Harrelson.
 Are you uncomfortable yet?